sm0keyyy/plex-monitor/README.md

 *   `discord_webhook_url`: **Required**.
 The URL for your Discord webhook.
 *   `update_interval_seconds`: Optional (defaults to 60).
 The time between status checks.
 *   `services`: Contains nested objects for each service with its specific connection details (URL, API keys/tokens, username/password).
-Fill in the details only for the services you want to monitor. *(Note: API interaction is not yet implemented)*.
+Fill in the details for the services you want to monitor.

 **Important:** Keep your `config.json` file secure and do not commit it to version control, as it contains sensitive information.
 The `.gitignore` file is already configured to prevent this.

 ## Future Work

-*   Implement actual API calls to fetch real-time data from each service.
-*   Add more detailed status information for each service.
+*   Add more detailed status information for each service (e.g., specific download names, Plex stream details).
-*   Improve error handling and reporting.
+*   Improve error handling and reporting granularity.
 *   Add Dockerfile for containerization.
-*   Consider adding support for other related services.
+*   Consider adding support for other related services (e.g., Tautulli, Overseerr).
+*   Add options for customizing the Discord embed appearance.